 It is essential to treat all documentation relating to these application processes in strict confidence.

-Please refer to the Safer Recruitment Practice Including DBS Disclosures Procedure.
+Please refer to the Safer Recruitment and DBS Procedures.

 Clear Roles and Responsibilities for Volunteers and Employees